Establishing oneself as the undisputed anchor of a successful NBA team is a status that's difficult to achieve, much less sustain.

 But he's no slouch either as once again Gasol's IQ and effort allows for routine disruption of what should be easy buckets.
 Good teams win on the margins and Gasol is an expert at doing little things well which ultimately add up over time.

-In short, that the Raptors are 16-7 and in the thick of Eastern Conference contion with the Heat, Celtics and 76ers is no accident, even when addressing the elephant in the room that is the departure of Finals MVP Kawhi Leonard.
+In short, that the Raptors will enter the Disney World bubble with a firm grasp on the No. 2 seed in the East is no accident, even when addressing the elephant in the room that is the departure of Finals MVP Kawhi Leonard.

 It's a team built on a defensive identity and supported by the ubiquitous and fortified pillar that is Marc Gasol.